RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 ### It adds imports in the extension/site/all folder

 The only javascript code in the extension that has to be modified for each site added is in the extension/site/all folder.
-You just need to add one import line to each of these files:
+You just need to add one import line to this file:

-- `extension/site/all/browser/popup_register_search_sites.mjs`
-- `extension/site/all/core/register_site_options.mjs`
+- `extension/site/all/core/site_names.mjs`

 ### It creates the unit tests site folder